• Home

 You can refine your target audience by adjusting your demographics, location, and device targeting.
 For example, you may have a keyword that has a monthly search volume of 10,000 per month.
 You can avoid irrelevant clicks and reduce the costs by narrowing your targeting to focus only on mobile users, aged 18-34, within specific cities within the United States.

 Quality Score is an influential metric that impacts keyword costs.
-Google Ads gives preference to ads with higher Quality Score, so they will rank higher, and often cost less.
-With a focus on improving Quality Score, you can reduce your wasted spend and pay less for keywords.
+Google Ads gives preference to ads with higher Quality Scores, so they will rank higher and often price less.
+With a focus on improving your Quality Score, you can reduce your wasted spend and pay price less for keywords.

 Markets change dramatically around holiday periods and seasonal shopping times, with new competitors and products arriving, and consumer purchasing habits changing all the time.
 Getting the right keywords can help you stand out in a busy period, but you need to act fast and be smart about your bids to make sure you make a good return.